ptahdunbar/o11y-as-code-pulumi/instruqt-tracks/o11y-as-code-pulumi/04-dashboards/assignment.md

 id: mymcxusxg9sj
 type: challenge
 title: 'Lab: Dashboards'
-teaser: Importing Dashboards from the UI
+teaser: Importing Dashboards from New Relic
 notes:
 - type: text
   contents: |-
-    # Your first pulumi up
+    # Importing Dashboards from the UI

     In this challenge, you're tasked with
-    - install project dependencies in the `o11y` directory.
+    - Using a pre-built dashboard to generate the dashboard.
-    - Including your pulumi access token
+    - Optionally make changes to the dashboard to suit your unique use cases.
-    - Setting up and configuring your pulumi stack
+    - Export the dashboard as json and add it to `/o11y/dashboards`
-    - run pulumi up
+    - Use the dashboard resource to import the custom dashboard back into New Relic.
 tabs:
 - title: Terminal
   type: terminal